 Verse 25, “Because the foolishness of God is wiser than men and the weakness of God is stronger than men.”
 Down in chapter 2 he says, “I didn’t come in the superiority of speech, of wisdom.
 I determined to know nothing among you except Jesus Christ and Him crucified.
 I wanted not to preach persuasive words of men’s wisdom but to demonstrate the spirit and power so your faith would not rest on the wisdom of men but the power of God.”
 I don’t want to give a clever sermon that gets people to make some profession of faith in Christ because of the cleverness of my sermon.
 I want to hit them with the Word of God and let it do its real work.

-Father, thank You again this morning for the fact that Your Word gives light, the truth causes all error to crumble.
-O God, may we fight the spiritual war like Paul did.
-May we be willing to give our lives for the truth of God, the honor of Christ, the salvation of sinners and the virtue of saints to uphold Your truth as it applies to the lost and the saved, to go to battle for the truth with the truth against all the lies in which men entrench themselves.
-And may You be pleased to give the victory for Your glory and Your honor in Christ’s name.
+Father, thank you again this morning for the fact that your Word gives light.
+The truth causes all error to crumble.
+Oh, God, may we fight the spiritual war like Paul did.
+May we be willing to give our lives for the truth of God, the honor of Christ, the salvation of sinners, and the virtue of saints to uphold your truth as it applies to the lost and the saved, to go to battle for the truth with the truth against all the lies in which men entrench themselves.
+And may you be pleased to give the victory.
+For your glory and your honor in Christ’s name.
 Amen.